-The regression parameters a and b were calibrated by a weighted linear least squares regression of I_t against D_t (weighted by compulsory coverage exposures in each town).
+The regression parameters a and b were calibrated by a weighted linear least squares regression of $I_t$ against $D_t$ (weighted by compulsory coverage exposures in each town).
+A similar (but not identical) model has been used in all subsequent reviews.

 The "traffic density" variable does not measure all components of traffic density.
 The numerator includes only a count of vehicles insured in a town.
 Unfortunately, reliable vehicle count data are not available from the Registry of Motor Vehicles, so the insured exposures were utilized, and any town-to-town variations in compliance with the state's compulsory insurance laws are assumed away.
-This is not perceived as a major modeling problem in Massachusetts.
+This is not perceived as a major modeling problem in Massa-chusetts.
 The vast majority of motorists (on the order of 95%) do purchase compulsory insurance.
 Furthermore, the insurance statistical plan does properly match insured exposures and insured losses, so that any systematic patterns of coverage should be captured by other elements of the analysis.
 The traffic density variable also omits the effect of one town's residents driving in another town.
 This omission was purposeful, as there was no intent to directly attribute to residents of one town the effects of congestion caused by non-resident drivers.

-Thus, while D_t is not traffic density in a wholly traditional sense, the MARB concluded that it was adequate and appropriate for the task at hand.
+Thus, while $D_t$ is not traffic density in a wholly traditional sense, the MARB concluded that it was adequate and appropriate for the task at hand.

-The calculated traffic densities vary significantly -- by a factor of 50 -- from town to town, as illustrated in Exhibit 2 for a sample of towns, and the regression relationship explained a significant portion of the town-to-town variations11 in I_t.
+The calculated traffic densities vary significantly-by a factor of 50-from town to town, as illustrated in Exhibit 2 for a sample of towns, and the regression relationship explained a significant portion of the town-to-town variations in $I_t$ .

 Other explanatory variables were explored.
 For the most part, these variables related to the size or socio-economic characteristics of a town.
-It did not prove possible at that time to identify a variable for which data was available and that contributed meaningfully to the explanatory power of the regression.
+It did not prove possible at that time to identify a variable for which data were available and that contributed meaningfully to the explanatory power of the regression.

-M_t , then, is an estimate of the town's claim frequency based on a modeling process; I_t reflects the actual claim frequency.
-The analysis utilized I_t , to the extent credible, and assigned the complement of the credibility to M_t .
+$M_t$ , then, is an estimate of the town's claim frequency based on a modeling process; $I_t$ reflects the actual claim frequency.
+The analysis utilized $I_t$ , to the extent credible, and assigned the complement of the credibility to $M_t$ .

-11 Boston data did not fit the regression relationship and thus were omitted from the calibration of regression parameters.
+&lt;sup>11 Boston data did not fit the regression relationship and thus were omitted from the calibration of regression parameters.
 The assignment of the Boston subdivisions to territories was judgmental, placing each section of Boston in an independent territory, as had been done for 1977.